smallnest/rpcxdump/README.md

 go run github.com/smallnest/rpcxdump
 ```

-**Notice**
+## Notice

-For windows users, you must install [winpcap](https://www.winpcap.org/install/) or nmap or wireshark for using wpcap.dll.
+~~For windows users, you must install [winpcap](https://www.winpcap.org/install/) or nmap or wireshark for using wpcap.dll.
-And you can't capture loopback address such as 127.0.0.1 in Windows.
+And you can't capture loopback address such as 127.0.0.1 in Windows.~~

+It looks pcap can't capture the local packets in Windows

 ![](snapshoot.png)